rbalsleyMSFT/IntuneScripts/ChangeIntunePrimaryUser/readme.md

 After you click **Add**, ***copy the value of the secret***.
 It's important to copy this value now as when you leave this screen, the value column will not show the full value when you return.
 This value is what you'll use in the script to authenticate.
 Also make sure to note when this application expires.
 You'll need to generate a new client secret on or before that date.

 Click on **API permissions**.
-You'll need the following permissions and Admin consent will need to be required for them.
+You'll need the following permissions and Admin consent is required for them.

 To add the permissions, click **Add a permission** and select **Microsoft Graph** in the fly out, then select **Application permissions**.
 In the select permissions area, search for the below permissions and add them.